Somatic Overgrowth & Related Syndromes

 Results and Interpretation

-DNA sequence data are analyzed by GPS’ clinically validated bioinformatics pipeline to identify and annotate genetic variants associated with segmental overgrowth syndromes.
+DNA sequence data are analyzed by a clinically validated bioinformatics pipeline to identify and annotate genetic variants associated with mosaicism disorders.

 Variants are interpreted by a board-certified clinical genomicists in the context of the patient’s disease.
 Those that are most likely to account for the observed clinical phenotype based on evidence from the medical literature are highlighted.